Raabi91/moonraker-telegram/docs/FAQ.md

 power - Will open a file dialog showing the Power devices of moonraker.
 You can choose a device to interact with it gcode_macro - Will open a file dialog showing the custom Gcode_macros of the printer.cfg.
-You can choose a macro to execute it gif - send a 5 second gif
+You can choose a macro to execute it gif - send a 5 second gif host - Will open a file dialog to reboot or shutdown your host
 ```

 ## How to use Automatic led for cam